pajenieta/handset_tester/src/site/sphinx/source/devguide/dependencies.rst

       directory or modify your custom user.properties file to point to the location of your antenna jar.

+**TODO**:

+    - update build to use mvn ant plugin for antenna and proguard, and update the docs.

 --------------------------------------
 Setting/Fixing the Path to Java in WTK
 --------------------------------------